-If your Free Application for Federal Student Aid (FAFSA) was selected for federal verification by the U.S. Department of Education, you will need to complete a verification form and may need to submit tax information to our office.
-You will be notified on your Student Aid Report (need to create link) (emailed to you by the U.S. Department of Education) and by University email if your FAFSA is selected.
-You can check your financial aid and Application Status.
+If your Free Application for Federal Student Aid (FAFSA) was selected for Federal Verification by the U.S. Department of Education, you will need to complete a Verification Form(s) and tax documents to the Office of Financial Aid.
+You will be notified on your Student Aid Report (emailed to you by the U.S. Department of Education) and by Delaware State University email if your FAFSA is selected.

-You can receive an estimated financial aid offer without submitting the required information; however, your financial aid offer will not be finalized and funds will not disburse until we complete the verification review.
+Incoming students can receive an estimated financial aid offer without submitting the required information.
+However, the financial aid offer will not be finalized and funds will not be disbursed until we complete the Verification review.

-Verification uses documentation to confirm that the information provided on a student’s Free Application for Federal Student Aid (FAFSA) is correct.
-The federal government requires colleges and universities to verify, or confirm, the data reported by students and their parent(s) on the FAFSA.
-The verification process ensures that eligible students receive all the federal financial aid to which they are entitled and prevents ineligible students from receiving financial aid for which they do not qualify.
+Verification uses documentation to confirm that the information provided on a student’s Free Application for Federal Student Aid (FAFSA) is accurate.
+The Federal Government requires colleges and universities to verify, or confirm, the data reported by students and their parent(s) on the FAFSA.

-The main reasons for being selected for verification include that you were chosen randomly, the FAFSA you submitted was incomplete, your FAFSA contains estimated information, or the data you provided on the FAFSA is inconsistent.
-Verification is a federal regulation.
-Students who are selected for verification are not being punished; rather verification prevents ineligible students from receiving aid by reporting false information and ensures that eligible students receive all of the aid for which they qualify
+The main reasons for being selected for verification include: you were chosen randomly, the FAFSA you submitted was incomplete, your FAFSA contains estimated information, or the data you provided on the FAFSA is inconsistent or conflicting.
+Verification is a Federal regulation.
+Students who are selected for verification are not being punished; rather, verification prevents ineligible students from receiving aid by reporting false information and ensures that eligible students receive all of the aid for which they qualify.

 How do I complete, sign and submit required documents for financial aid?

-How do I know if my application is selected for verification by the US Department of Education?
+How will I know if my application is selected for verification?

-If you are selected for verification by the Office of Financial Aid, the office will inform you of this selection in writing and instruct you of any additional documentation that is required.
+- If you are selected for verification by the Office of Financial Aid, we will inform you of this selection in writing and instruct you of any additional documents that are required.

 How will I know what additional documentation is required for verification?

-If your SAR indicates you were selected for verification, or if the Office of Financial Aid determines that your application needs to be verified, you and your parent(s) will be required to provide supporting documents to the Office of Financial Aid:
+If your SAR indicates you were selected for verification, or if the Office of Financial Aid determines that your application needs to be verified, you and your parent(s) will be required to provide supporting documents to the Office of Financial Aid, such as:

 What do I do if I have been selected for verification but I have not yet filed my taxes?